 With this ultimate guide to container security, learn how to secure your container stack.
 Enforcing full-stack, full-life cycle container security can be difficult because a containerized environment involves so many different layers as compared to other types of infrastructure.
 With virtual machines, you have only a host operating system (OS), a guest OS, and a guest application environment to secure.
 On bare metal, and in most types of cloud-based environments, the security situation is even simpler because there are fewer layers of software.

-In contrast, in a production container environment, you have a number of different layers and tools to secure.
+In contrast, in a production container environment, you have a number of different layers of container security.
 In addition to the host OS and the container runtime, you have an orchestrator, a container registry, images, and probably several different microservices within your application.

 How do you keep each of those pieces secure and hardened against attacks?
-The following guide explains how to secure all of the layers in your container stack, from top to bottom.
+The following guide explains how to provide container security to all the layers in your container stack, from top to bottom.

 Host Operating System

-The OS that hosts your application container environment is perhaps the most important layer of the stack to secure, because an attack that compromises the host environment could provide intruders with access to everything else in your stack.
+The OS that hosts your container environment is perhaps the most important layer of the stack to maintain container security, because an attack that compromises the host environment could provide intruders with access to everything else in your stack.

 Fortunately, the host OS is also probably the easiest part of the stack to secure.
 The types of operating systems that are used to host containers are not fundamentally different from those that admins have been using for years to host other types of workloads.
-In most cases, your host OS is a Linux distribution, and the principles you use to harden any type of Linux environment apply when you’re dealing with containers.
+In most cases, your host OS is a Linux distribution, and the principles you use to harden any type of Linux environment apply when you’re dealing with containers and container security.

 • Minimize attack vectors.
 A Linux-based OS whose sole job is to host a Docker environment doesn’t need to have much running.
 Minimize opportunities for attack by eliminating all but the essentials from your host environment.
 You can do this manually by taking a Linux distribution of your choice and stripping it down, or you could use a minimalist distribution like Alpine.